 Bracewell lawyers involved in the transaction included:

-Partners: Janice Z. Davis, Cristy C. Edwards, R. Todd Greenwalt, Brian P. Teaff, Daniel E. Hemli, K. Brock Bailey, Timothy A. Wilkins, Edmund W. Robb and Robert E. Sheeder
+Partners: Janice Z. Davis, Cristy C. Edwards, R. Todd Greenwalt, Brian P. Teaff, Daniel E. Hemli, K. Brock Bailey, Timothy A. Wilkins and Edmund W. Robb

 Counsel: Jacqueline R. Java, J. Quitman Stephens, C. Robert Baird and Ian R. Brown

-Associates: Nigel Wheeler, Nancy A. Collins, Christie L. Latimer, Paige H. Abernathy, Karthika Perumal, Jackie Z. Coleman, Lauren A. West, Joshua T. McNulty, Andrea Broyles and Cheyenne J. Rogers
+Associates: Nigel Wheeler, Nancy A. Collins, Christie L. Latimer, Paige H. Abernathy, Karthika Perumal, Jackie Z. Coleman, Joshua T. McNulty, Andrea Broyles and Cheyenne J. Rogers